60+ Traditional Greek Foods to Try (IMMEDIATELY)

 12. Tirokroketes

-Cheese balls on parchment paper, representing Greek Tirokroketes.
+Cheese balls on parchment paper, representing Tirokroketes.

 PHOTO: VM2002/CANVA